 School Council Awards

-PADL is a set of standards for primary and secondary school councils which guide and measure effective student voice, representation and leadership within schools.
-In order to gain a PADL award, trained young assessors interview staff and school council members using formulated questions appropriate to the level of award the school are applying for.
+Promoting Active Democracy Loudly - PADL - is a set of standards for primary school councils which guide and measure effective student voice, representation and leadership within schools.

 School councils/pupil parliaments can gain a PADL award for their work at Bronze, Silver, Gold or Platinum level.